CVE-2023-22518 - Improper Authorization Vulnerability In Confluence Data Center and Server

 As part of our continuous security assessment processes, we have discovered that Confluence Data Center and Server customers are vulnerable to significant data loss if exploited by an unauthenticated attacker.
-There are no reports of active exploitation at this time; customers to protect their instances.
+There are no reports of active exploitation at this time; customers must take immediate action to protect their instances.
 Please read the Critical Security Advisory below for instructions and vulnerability details.

 Protecting customers' instances is our top priority, and our prompt response demonstrates our dedication to ensuring the safety of our customers and your data.
 Atlassian is always reviewing security measures to reduce security risks and support our customers in taking timely action.
 Customers can expect to receive high-priority patches outside of our monthly advisory schedule as necessary.
 We believe that taking proactive action is the best approach and we appreciate your ongoing partnership.